celestiaorg/docs/docs/nodes/consensus-full-node.md

 ### Reset network

-This will delete all data folders so we can start fresh:
+This will delete all data folders so you can start fresh:

 ```sh
 celestia-appd tendermint unsafe-reset-all --home $HOME/.celestia-app